freezer333/ramapo/source/courses/cmps130/Summer/syllabus_summer15.md

 ## Policy on Academic Integrity
 Students are expected to read and understand Ramapo College’s Academic Integrity Policy, which can be found in the Ramapo College Catalog.
 Members of the Ramapo College community are expected to be honest and forthright in their academic endeavors.
 Students who are suspected of violating this policy will be referred to the Office of the Provost.

-**Please consult my explanation of academic integrity regarding computer science [HERE](/~sfrees/integrity.html)**.
+**Please consult my explanation of academic integrity regarding computer science [here](/~sfrees/integrity.html)**

+When completing lab programming exercises, you may review code with your fellow students; however, copying source code is strictly forbidden.
 For homework programming assignments, you may discuss ideas, however you may not allow others to see your source code or examine others’.
-Sharing of source code is extremely easy to detect and is strictly prohibited.   **If sharing of source code is suspected, intentional or otherwise, both parties will immediately be referred to the Office of the Provost**.
+Sharing of source code is extremely easy to detect and is strictly prohibited.
+If sharing of source code is suspected, intentional or otherwise, both parties will immediately be referred to the Office of the Provost.

+## Make-Up Exam Policy
+Make-ups will not be given for the exams given during the semester.
+Make-ups will only be given in extraordinary circumstances (college approved absence) such as a documented medical or religious absence.

-# Students with Disabilities:
+## Students with Disabilities:
-Ramapo College is committed to providing reasonable accommodations for all persons with disabilities.
-If you are eligible for classroom accommodations as an individual with a disability, you are required to affiliate with The Office of Specialized Services (OSS) locating in the C Wing in room C205.
-OSS phone number is 201-684-7514, email is oss@ramapo.edu and website is www.ramapo.edu/oss/.
-If you need course adaptation or accommodations because of a disability that has been documented with the Office of Specialized Services, please make an appointment with me.
+Ramapo College is committed to providing reasonable accommodations for all students and to offer optional academic support for those with documented physical, sensory, learning, or psychological disabilities.
+Students can request academic accommodations by registering with the Office of Specialized Services (OSS).
+Information and documentation provided to OSS are held in confidence as educational records.
+Students can utilize these services at any time after registering with OSS.
+Students who need course adaptation or accommodations due to disability reasons should make an appointment to see an OSS representative during the first week of the semester.
+Please note: Students must be registered with OSS to receive accommodations.
+For additional information, The Office of Specialized Services (OSS) is located in the C Wing in room C205.
+The OSS phone number is 201-684-7514 (x7514) or you can email them at oss@ramapo.edu.

+## Sexual Misconduct:
+Ramapo College is committed to fostering a safe, productive learning environment.
+Title IX and our college policy prohibit discrimination on the basis of sex or gender.
+Sexual misconduct - including harassment, domestic and dating violence, sexual assault, and stalking are prohibited.
+The College encourages anyone experiencing sexual misconduct to talk to someone about what happened, so they can get the support they need and our college can respond appropriately.

+If you wish to speak confidentially about an incident of sexual misconduct, please contact the Counseling Center at 201-684-7522 or 201-684-6666 during nights and weekends.
+If you wish to report sexual misconduct or have questions about policies and procedures regarding sexual misconduct, please contact Kat McGee, the College's Director of Title IX at 201-684-7220.

+The College is legally obligated to investigate reports of sexual misconduct, and therefore it cannot guarantee the confidentiality of a report, but it will consider a request for confidentiality and respect it to the extent possible.

+As a faculty member, I am also required by our College to report incidents of sexual misconduct and thus cannot guarantee confidentiality, but I will respect your privacy and only share the information with those who have a duty to respond.
+Should I become aware of an incident involving sexual misconduct, I must provide our Title IX Coordinator with relevant details such as the names of those involved in the incident.